ParsonsZeng/ThirstyScholar.github.io/RegRNN/reg_rnn.md

-**Nb 4:  Hybrid Network.** This network is a little different from the previous ones (actually I built this network just for fun).
-This network had multiple structures, both recurrent and feedforward.
-It combines the above two recurrent networks, both the Elman and the Jordan network.
-There is an additional feedforward structure - directly takes the input to the output layer.
-This is accomplished by adding an linear layer connecting the input and the output layer.
-The reason to do so is that I want the network to have the ability to bypass the information to go into the recurrent layer.
-An interesting experiment I want to conduct on the network behavior under this kind of structure.
+**Nb 4:  Hybrid Network.** This network is a little different from the previous ones (actually I built this just for fun).
+This network combines the Elman and the Jordan network.
+It has two loops - both hidden-to-hidden and output-to-hidden, hence able to get feedback signal from both the output and the last hidden state.
+The result shows improvements than using either the (single-layered) Elman and Jordan network alone.